 1997 CHANGES TO ARTICLE 9-A OF THE REAL PROPERTY LAW

-On September 24, 1997, the Governor signed Chapter 658 of the Laws of 1997.
+Chapter 658 of the Laws of 1997 was signed by the Governor on September 24, 1977.
 Chapter 658 made three significant changes to Article 9-A of the Real Property Law.
-A summary of these changes follows:
+A summary of these changes follows.

 The requirement that advertisements for the sale or lease of subdivided lands be filed with the Department of State and a fee paid therefore was repealed by Chapter 658 of the Laws of 1997.
-Advertisements must now state only that an Offering Statement has been filed with the New York State Department of State, that a copy of such statement is available upon request from the subdivider, and that the filing of a Filing Statement and an Offering Statement with the Department of State does not constitute approval of the sale or lease or offer for sale or lease of subdivided lands by the Department of State or any officer thereof, or that the Department of State has in any way passed upon the merits of such filing.
+Since then, advertisements must only state that: an Offering Statement has been filed with the New York State Department of State; a copy of such statement is available from the subdivider upon request; and the filing of a Filing Statement and an Offering Statement with the Department of State does not constitute approval of the sale or lease, or offer for sale or lease, of subdivided lands by the Department of State or any officer thereof, or that the Department of State has in any way passed upon the merits of such filing.
 The Department of State has developed a model statement for inclusion in advertisements.

-Chapter 658 of the Laws of 1997 requires that all Offering Statements include a statement which had not previously been required.
-This statement indicates that additional information on the land offering is filed with the Department of State.
-This information includes maps of the properties being offered, a statement of liens on the land, and statements of any prior criminal convictions of the principals making the offering which involve subdivided lands.
-The statement further indicates that this information is available from the Department of State pursuant to the Freedom of Information Law.
+Chapter 658 of the Laws of 1997 added a requirement that all Offering Statements include a statement indicating that additional information on the land offering has been filed with the Department of State.
+The filed information includes maps of the properties being offered, a statement of liens on the land, and statements of any prior criminal convictions of the principals making the offering that involves subdivided lands.
+The statement must also indicate that the filed information is available from the Department of State pursuant to the Freedom of Information Law.

 Right to Cancel